-LEAVENWORTH, Kan. — Leavenworth County Commissioner Bob Holland called for his colleague Commissioner Louis Klemp's removal from office and an immediate apology.
+LEAVENWORTH, Kan. — Leavenworth County Commissioner Bob Holland is calling for his colleague Commissioner Louis Klemp's removal from office and an immediate apology.

-It followed Klemp's remarks at Thursday's board of county commissioners meeting during debate on the county holiday schedule for next year.
+It follows Klemp's remarks at Thursday's board of county commissioners meeting during debate on the county holiday schedule for next year.

 "Not everybody does them all because we have Robert E. Lee...Oh God Robert E. Lee...wonderful part of history," Klemp said.